Google search listing

 No change had been made to the production site since the time of the original report, so this is not a surprise.

 I have pulled the new meta tag to the Commons as a hotfix.
 At this point, it is out of our control whether Google decides to respect it.
 I recommend checking every week or two to see what changes.

-#5 Updated by Raymond Hoh almost 5 years ago
+#5 Updated by Raymond Hoh over 5 years ago

 We could try and tell Google to reindex the site: